 Improve your property management, and improve your returns!

-What unreasonable landlord behaviors have you witnessed (or experienced)?
-What do you do differently now as a landlord, than you did before?
+What unacceptable landlord behaviors have you witnessed or experienced?
+What do you do differently now as a landlord than you did before?

 Share your thoughts and tips below!